 You need someone to create a plan and help organize resources to achieve it, enter project manager.
 If the plan changes a PM is there to update the plan and organize the chaos.
-Any changes to the schedule are noted and reported to the team and any other stakeholders.
 The project manager maintains the schedule and helps all resources and stakeholders to meet deadlines.
 In addition, they help stakeholders understand the implications of any missed or moved deadlines.
 This is especially important if the project manager is there for marketing services.
 Trends are always changing and the project manager has to keep up to make sure the client’s goals are met.

 2. Controlling Costs

-Project managers monitor budgets to ensure that the company is staying profitable or the project is not going over the estimate.
+Project managers monitor budgets to ensure that the company is staying profitable.
+They also monitor the project to make sure the project is not going over the estimate.
 Hours worked by internal team members as well as external costs (freelance or manufacturing) are monitored to ensure they are staying on budget.
 Again, if the scope of a project changes or the budget needs change, the project manager is there to communicate the changes, the reasons, and to help mitigate costs.